shakenfist/shakenfist/docs/installation.md

 * aws: Amazon EC2 bare metal (3 node cluster)
 * aws-single-node: Amazon EC2 bare metal (1 node cluster), note that the CI tests will not pass on a single node cluster
 * gcp: Google cloud, using nested virtualization (see additional steps below). **This deployment option is not for production use because of its lack of bare metal support and low MTUs affecting virtual network performance.
 We mainly use it for CI testing.**
-* metal: Baremetal provisioned outside of terraform
+* metal: Bare metal provisioned outside of terraform
 * openstack: OpenStack, using nested virtualization
 * shakenfist: Shaken Fist can self host, this is useful for CI for example